 Abstract

-The ‘beer goggles’ effect refers to heightened perceptions of attractiveness resulting from intoxication.
+The beer goggles effect refers to heightened perceptions of attractiveness resulting from intoxication.
 However, research in this area has produced mixed findings and has largely been reliant on self-report measures of perceived attractiveness.
-This study aimed to utilise an implicit measure to assess the beer goggles phenomenon in a pre-registered study.
-129 heterosexual UK University students were recruited (74 female, M age = 24.12, SD age = 9.09) in real-life drinking environments (classified post-hoc as sober or lightly intoxicated based on BAC) to conduct a spatial cuing paradigm which measured the effect of distracting stimuli on task performance.
+This study aimed to utilize an implicit measure to assess the beer goggles phenomenon in a preregistered study.
+One hundred twenty-nine heterosexual U.K. university students were recruited (74 female, M age = 24.12 years, SDage = 9.09 years) in real-life drinking environments (classified post hoc as sober or lightly intoxicated based on Blood Alcohol Concentration [BAC]) to conduct a spatial cuing paradigm that measured the effect of distracting stimuli on task performance.
 Participants were asked to determine the orientation of a letter while ignoring any incidentally presented (un)attractive facial stimuli.
-Sober participants appeared to find attractive faces equally distracting regardless of whether they were being cued to look towards or away from the face – a traditional attractiveness bias.
+Sober participants appeared to find attractive faces equally distracting, regardless of whether they were being cued to look toward or away from the face-a traditional attractiveness bias.
 Intoxicated participants, on the other hand, appeared to find attractive and unattractive faces equally distracting.
-Findings highlight the possibility that the beer goggles phenomenon results from a ‘levelling of the playing field’ whereby attentional biases towards attractive faces are dampened as a result of light intoxication.
+Findings highlight the possibility that the beer goggles phenomenon results from a leveling of the playing field whereby attentional biases toward attractive faces are dampened as a result of light intoxication.

 Original language | English |